axelarnetwork/axelar-core/docs/proto/proto-docs.md

 ### InflationRateRequest
-InflationRateRequest represents a message that queries the Axelar specific inflation RPC method. string is used for the validator address instead of bytes so that it's supported as an arg in the generated REST API
+InflationRateRequest represents a message that queries the Axelar specific inflation RPC method.
+Ideally, this would use ValAddress as the validator field type.
+However, this makes it awkward for REST-based calls, because it would expect a byte array as part of the url.
+So, the bech32 encoded address string is used for this request instead.

 | Field | Type | Label | Description |